YananZhao0630/YananZhao0630.github.io/_pages/about.md

 News
 =====
+* July  2024: One paper is accepetd by NeurIPS as spotlight.
 * Feb.
 2024: One paper is accepted by IEEE TCI [[pdf]](https://ieeexplore-ieee-org.remotexs.ntu.edu.sg/document/10478818).
 * Dec.
 2023: One paper is accepted by AAAI 2024 [[pdf]](https://arxiv.org/abs/2401.04331).
 * Nov.
 2023: Two papers [[1]](https://openreview.net/forum?id=us4qvNWeGB) [[2]](https://openreview.net/forum?id=lSa6SEEqTL) on graph neural network via dynamic process have been accepted by NeuIPS workshop.